guzmanvig/GooglePhotosFramePy/window_scripts/WindowScripts.md

 # Window Scripts

+# NOTE: I couldn't make the wake-up task work so leaving this untested for now.

 These a 4 tasks that can be imported into Window's Task Scheduler that do the following:

 - Wake up the computer at 8 57 am